Frequently asked questions

 Can you help me make my own plushies?

 Feel free to message me on my social media accounts with questions, I'd be happy to answer.

 To get you started, have a look at existing patterns and tutorials - there are a lot of them out there.
-Google, Pinterest and DeviantArt are your friends when it comes to finding free patterns and tutorials.
+Google, Youtube, Pinterest and DeviantArt are your friends when it comes to finding free patterns and tutorials.
 It also helps to buy a good, well documented pattern, for example on Etsy.
 If you want to make pony plushies, I highly recommend Valleyviolet's patterns.

 For specific help on learning how to sew, check out youtube videos ^_^